pasin-k/tooth-1d/readme.md

 ## Data
 We have  3D scanned tooth model (STL file) of students, with the score given on multiple criteria such as angle of tooth, amount of tooth removed, the sharpness of tooth, etc.
 The score for each criteria can be 1, 3 or 5 points.
+Due to our lack of dataset (365 files in total), we need to reduce the input dimension as well as do some data augmentations.

 ## Algorithm
 Due to low amount of dataset, we cannot feed the whole 3D file directly due to too large dimensions.